darrylwest/spot-cache/README.md

 **Note: this project is in the early stages and doesn't expect to go live until Q2-2017.**

+_This project was inspired in part by [Suryandaru Triandana](https://github.com/syndtr/goleveldb)'s excellent port of leveldb to golang._

 ## Server

 * level-db backed